 I follow my doctor's advice about taking my medicine.

-[This includes controller medicine taken every day and "rescue" medicine she takes if she feels breathing trouble starting to happen.]
+[This includes long-term control medicine (also called controller or maintenance medicine) taken every day and quick-relief medicine (also called rescue or fast-acting medicine) she takes if she feels breathing trouble starting to happen.]

 Taking my medicine has prevented me from having a big, dramatic asthma flare-up.
 Whenever I feel breathing trouble about to start, I take a puff on my inhaler.
 I do this even in the middle of a soccer game, which I really don't like but know I need to do!